-- Retention in the program is based on the following performance standards in these "critical content courses": WGS 200/Women Culture and Society (C-). - Graduation requires a GPA of 2.0, in Women's and Gender Studies courses and overall.
+- Retention in the program is based on the following performance standards in these "critical content courses": WGS 200/Women Culture and Society (C-) WGS 495/Senior Seminar: Methods and Theory (C-) or WGS 496/Women's Leadership and Social Change (C-). - Graduation requires a GPA of 2.0, in Women's and Gender Studies courses and overall.